 The ongoing coronavirus health crisis has meant an irregular beginning to the academic year with a still uncertain navigation for the future.
 But in the midst of the unprecedented, Cole Nakadate ’22 was inspired by the pandemic to seize the power of proactivity.

 Nakadate crafted and executed a philanthropy project that is providing personal protective equipment for St. Thomas faculty and students to help combat the spread of COVID-19.
-He raised more $1,000 and furnished 770 KN95 premium face masks.
+He raised more than $1,000 and furnished 770 KN95 premium face masks.
 The breathable, high-efficiency, one size fits product will promote health and safety once St. Thomas transitions to an on-campus hybrid model of instruction.

 “I wanted to help build as much confidence as possible in returning to campus,” Nakadate says.
 “A spike in confirmed cases would be an obvious setback if we are to continue in a classroom setting.
 A lot of time and effort in resuming would be wasted.”